Laura Nimmon, PhD

 Scientist

-Dr. Laura Nimmon is a Scientist at the Centre for Health Education Scholarship and Associate Professor in the Department of Occupational Science and Occupational Therapy, Faculty of Medicine, University of British Columbia.
-She is an Associate Editor for Perspectives on Medical Education.
+Dr. Laura Nimmon is a Health Professions Education Researcher and Associate Professor, Faculty of Medicine, University of British Columbia.
+She is an Associate Editor for the journal Perspectives on Medical Education (Netherlands).

 Research Interests